|Preface||Sites Worth Bookmarking|

 Irregular Verbs, Part 2

-Listing by inflection pattern to facilitate faster memorization
+Listing by inflection pattern for faster memorization

 Playful practice drills for the Queen's English